grafana/k6-docs/docs/sources/v0.51.x/using-k6-browser/migrating-to-k6-v0-52.md

 ## Working with k6 check

 The k6 `check` API wasn't designed to work with async APIs.
 However there is a workaround.
-In your current scripts, you may use a `check` like so:
+In your current scripts, you may have used a `check` like so:

 {{< code >}}